You're on our Men's TRT page. See the main practice → · Request an introduction

 Important: TRT and fertility.
 Testosterone replacement suppresses sperm production and can significantly reduce fertility.
 If you are planning to have children or want to preserve that option, this must be discussed before starting treatment.
 We will review your fertility goals at your initial evaluation.

 Known risks of TRT.
 Polycythemia (elevated red blood cell count) is the most common safety concern and is monitored with regular hematocrit checks.
 Other potential effects include acne, fluid retention, mood changes, and worsening of untreated sleep apnea.
 The TRAVERSE trial (2023) — the largest randomized TRT safety study to date — found no increased cardiovascular risk in hypogonadal men, though earlier studies were mixed.
 These risks are manageable with proper monitoring and dose adjustment — which is why we check labs every 3–6 months.
+For a deeper walk-through of the TRAVERSE evidence, Endocrine Society diagnostic criteria, the fertility conversation, and how to evaluate real oversight vs. mailed-vial telehealth, see our data-driven TRT guide.

 We do not prescribe testosterone for bodybuilding, performance enhancement, or to men with normal levels.
 This is evidence-based medicine, not a hormone optimization clinic.
 All patients complete a medical evaluation and informed consent before beginning treatment.